joemccann/dillinger/README.md

 * [keymaster.js] - awesome keyboard handler lib by [@thomasfuchs]
 * [jQuery] - duh

+And of course Dillinger itself is open source with a [public repository](https://github.com/joemccann/dillinger) on GitHub.

 ### Installation

 You need Gulp installed globally: